St. Peter Catholic Church - Monument, CO

 Adoration

-Perpetual Adoration is a Eucharistic devotion where members of a our parish commit to a weekly hour of Adoration before the Most Blessed Sacrament, both during the day and throughout the night, seven days a week, when possible.
+Perpetual Adoration is a Eucharistic devotion where members of our parish commit to a weekly hour of Adoration before the Most Blessed Sacrament.

-At St. Peter Church, Perpetual Adoration is available after the 5pm Mass on Sunday through Friday afternoon in Peter the Rock Chapel.
+At St. Peter Church, Adoration of the Blessed Sacrament in the tabernacle is available 24/7 in Peter the Rock Chapel.
+Adoration with Exposition of the Blessed Sacrament is available three times a week: Tuesday mornings, Thursday evenings, and for a public Holy Hour at 3pm on Fridays.
 Visit Adoration Pro to sign up for a weekly commitment or register to be a sub.
-For more information, contact Kay (719-481-9258) or Tara Stone (719-650-4485).
+For more information, contact Tara Stone (text 719-650-4485 or email [email protected]).

 Picture